-Fetterman, a lifelong Pennsylvanian, was born to teenage parents in Reading, and he grew up in York.
+Fetterman, a lifelong Pennsylvanian, was born to teenage parents in Reading, and grew up in York.
 Early on he worked for his family’s insurance business, but eventually left for an AmeriCorps project that landed him in Pittsburgh in the late 1990s.

 Four years later, at age 36, he ran for mayor, a part-time position with a monthly stipend of a little over $100, winning against the incumbent by just a single vote.
-When he ran for reelection in 2009, he won by a 2-1 margin—and again in 2013, completely unchallenged.
+When he ran for reelection in 2009, he won by a 2-1 margin — and again in 2013, completely unchallenged.

-While he was mayor, Fetterman founded Braddock Redux, a nonprofit he used to preserve town buildings with the hope that if people returned to Braddock, there would be something to return to.
+While he was mayor, Fetterman founded Braddock Redux, a nonprofit to preserve town buildings with the hope that if people returned to Braddock, there would be something to return to.
 Beyond that, Fetterman began developing new things for Braddock that had not been seen in decades: city green spaces, housing programs, urban gardens and a new community center.

 Focusing a significant amount of physical space, financial resources and time to build a vibrant arts program and community enhanced the inherent beauty that Fetterman says he has always seen in Braddock.